hashgraph/hedera-mirror-node/docs/design/hcs.md

 These items are not currently in scope at this time in order to deliver a MVP, but can be revisited later as the need arises:

 - Provide a HCS REST API
-- Provide a HCS WebSocket API
+- Provide a HCS WebSocket or Server Sent Events API
 - Provide a non-HCS GRPC API
 - Provide a "relay" service to publish to other downstream systems
 - Provide higher level functionality like encryption, fragmentation or reassembly